YOU MUST CALL 478-550-5050

 Our staff works on the unit each day, which is why you must leave a message.
 The animals are always our top priority.

-Calls are retrieved in the evenings and processed as quickly as possible.
+Calls are retrieved in the evenings and processed as quickly as possible, typically on weekends.
 Sometimes it can take a few days.
 Please be patient!
 Leaving multiple messages slows that process.